E1.1Describe and classify cylinders, pyramids, and prisms according to their geometric properties, including plane and rotational symmetry.

 Activity 1: Exciting Packages!

 In this activity students see that several determining factors in the choice of packaging for any product are related to the properties of geometric shapes and objects.
 A few days before the start of the activity, the teacher should ask the students to bring an empty package of any product from home (for example, cereal box, tin can, jam jar).
 Without showing it to the others, each student writes on a piece of paper a geometric property of the three-dimensional object corresponding to their chosen packaging (for example, “My packaging has a curved surface.”).
 On the day of the activity, teachers use various strategies to form teams of two to four (for example, group students who have written the same property).
 When all the teams are formed, the students reveal within their team the packaging they have brought, name the corresponding three-dimensional object or a related three-dimensional object and describe it according to its properties.
 They then discuss as a team the similarities and differences between the three-dimensional objects.
-Each team member should explain why he or she thinks the manufacturer chose this packaging for their product (for example, strong packaging, easy to handle, storage, transport, high capacity, low cost of production; see the proposition below related to the attribute measurements).
+Each team member should explain why they think the manufacturer chose this packaging for their product (for example, strong packaging, easy to handle, storage, transport, high capacity, low cost of production; see the proposition below related to the attribute measurements).
 Each team then chooses one of the packages presented and discusses its advantages and disadvantages.
 During the discussion, each team presents its conclusions to the class.

 Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Géométrie et sens de l'espace, Fascicule 1, p.
 39.